Screening, brief intervention and referral to treatment: Screening

 Screening in primary care settings is recommended by the U.S. Preventative Services Task Force for alcohol misuse accompanied with brief behavioral counseling interventions for those engaged in risky or hazardous drinking to reduce alcohol misuse.

 Screening using formal screening tools or questions can quickly assess the severity of substance use, though importantly, this procedure is distinct from simply asking whether someone drinks alcohol or uses drugs.
-Individuals at certain levels of risk may receive tailored feedback on risky behavior, which can greatly influence patient behavior.
+In some healthcare systems, "asking" patients about tobacco, alcohol, and drug use may be done more often than formally screening patients.
+Based on the results from screening, individuals at certain levels of risk may receive tailored feedback on risky behavior, which can greatly influence patient behavior.
 Screening large numbers of individuals present an opportunity to engage those who are in need of treatment and refer them to correct resources.
 Efforts to provide an evidence base for alcohol screening and brief intervention in primary health care settings have been started since the 1980s in the US and the World Health Organization.
 This research led to the development of reliable screening tools for substance use, such as the Michigan Alcohol Screening Test, the CAGE, and the Drug Abuse Screening Test.

 Research also extended to understanding the best mode of administration of such screening assessments, as part of a clinician interview via a questionnaire, or electronically.
 Using computers as a means of screening has been in evolution for two decades and recent studies have shown promise for this method.
 One such study examined the effect of electronic screening with personalized feedback on adolescent health risk behaviours in a primary care setting.
 In a randomized clinical trial, involving 300 youth randomly assigned to receive screening through an electronic screening tool called Check Yourself with personalized feedback vs usual care, youths who received the electronic screening intervention were more likely than controls to receive risk counseling and also, scored lower on risk behavior.